MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - Performance testing in active environments, like the use of synthetic transactions, carries the risk of causing malfunctions due to the test actions or configurations.

-- Workloads should be instrumented with an application performance monitoring (APM) system that provides information from active environments.
+- Workloads should be instrumented with an application performance monitoring (APM) system that enables teams to learn from active environments.
 The APM tooling is installed and configured in application code or in the hosting environment.
 Improper use, exceeding limitations, or misconfiguration of the tool can compromise its functionality and maintenance, potentially undermining reliability.

 ## Performance Efficiency tradeoffs with Security